| Experience Chan!|

 Silicon Valley Dharma Youth Group:

-A program especially designed for high school and college students.
-Participants meet weekly on Friday evenings to meditate, learn the principles of Buddhism and how to apply the wisdom in school, at home, with parents and siblings, among friends, etc. Small group discussion guided by Dharma Masters,fun activities and social time are part of the program.
-Organized activities among participants further their understanding of Buddhism.
+A program especially designed for junior and senior high school students.
+Welcome college students to serve as TAs.
+Participants meet every Friday evenings to meditate, learn the principles of Buddhism and how to apply the wisdom in school, at home, with parents and siblings, among friends, etc. Small group discussion guided by Dharma Masters, fun activities, and social time are part of the program.
+Other organized activities further their understanding of Buddhism.

 | || Students who wish to further improve their meditation skills can participate in the seven-day, one-day Zen meditation retreats as well as the meditation workshops.
 These are held regularly and are conducted both in English and in Chinese.
 The retreats are usually filled to capacity as more and more people come to realize the need for this precious time of inward illumination and awareness. |